beginning of content

 What problems could arise if I have a home birth?

-Every birth involves some degree of risk.
-If something goes seriously wrong and you need to be urgently transferred to hospital during your labour, it could be worse for you or your baby than if you were already in hospital with access to specialised care.
-If you’re at home, your access to specialist care may be delayed.
+If you experience a serious complication during labour, you will need to be urgently transferred to hospital.
+This can be harder for you or your baby than if you were already in hospital.
+If you're at home, your access to specialist care may be delayed.
+Talk to your doctor and midwife about the risks of homebirth.

 The most common emergency situations are if you lose too much blood or if your baby doesn't breathe when they're born.